Environmental Education at Deer Flat

 Starting in Fall

-2010, the Refuge is offering a new field trip called Discover
+2010, the Refuge began offering a new field trip called Discover

 Wildlife Journeys.
 Fourth, fifth, and sixth graders are